Siouxland Forecast: June 27, 2020

 Satellite and radar shows that it’s been a fairly quiet day today around Siouxland with some sunshine and cloud coverage, and a few pop up showers and thunderstorms across southern Siouxland from Norfolk to Denison.

-As always, tune into KCAU 9 News tonight at 6 p.m. and 10 p.m. to see your full extended forecast!
+As always, tune into KCAU 9 News tonight at 10 p.m. to see your full extended forecast!